 The beauty of this calculator is that it takes into account your body weight, height, age, and daily activity patterns to determine your caloric consumption.

 After determining your suggested daily caloric intake, you can start shooting for this number daily!
 If your lifestyle stays the same, there is no need to change the numbers if you are still progressing towards your goal.

-You should adjust these numbers is if you start to workout more/less which will affect your daily energy expenditure and therefore calories burned.
-Likewise, if you start to see significant weight loss you should also recalculate your caloric intake relative to you new body weight (and vice versa for muscle/weight gain).
+You should adjust these numbers is if you start to work out more/less which will affect your daily energy expenditure and therefore calories burned.
+Likewise, if you start to see significant weight loss you should also recalculate your caloric intake relative to your new bodyweight (and vice versa for muscle/weight gain).